ash0080/gun.doc.cn/Conflict-Resolution-with-Guns.md

 The same process can be repeated for graphs, iterating over each node in an update graph and merging it with the source.

-You can find the HAM implementation in [`gun.js`](https://github.com/amark/gun/blob/master/gun.js) under the name `Gun.HAM`.
+You can find the HAM implementation in [`gun.js`](https://github.com/amark/gun/blob/master/gun.js) under the name `function HAM`.

 ### Considerations
 HAM doesn't guarantee multi-process linearizability because in highly-available systems, you don't know when all updates have finished network propagation.
 Instead, it guarantees Strong Eventual Consistency (SEC).
-If linearizability is necessary, either use a consensus system like [Paxos](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf) (sacrificing availability), or explicitly build it into your data.
+If linearizability is necessary, either use a consensus system like [Paxos](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf) (sacrificing availability), or explicitly build it into your data using linked lists, directed acyclic graphs (DAGs), or others.

  - No Strong Consistency, linearizability, or serializability.
  - Vulnerable to the [Double Spending problem](https://en.wikipedia.org/wiki/Double-spending).